What is Operational Resilience?

 Level 4

-Continuous monitoring and predictive analysis that identify emerging vulnerabilities before incidents occur.
+Continuous monitoring of internal and external risk signals with predictive scoring that surfaces emerging vulnerabilities before they become incidents.

 Continuous Testing Support